antoinech2/Trell-IMT/README.md

 TAF DCL
 UE WEB

+# Objectives

+The project proposed this year consists of developing a dynamic web application for tracking projects and tasks, inspired by tools like Trello.
+This application will be designed to facilitate collaboration between team members on projects development, by offering an intuitive platform to organize, track, and manage the work of efficient manner.

 # Project Setup :

 This section guides you through the process of getting your development environment set up for Trell'IMT.